Elastifile/aws-automation/README.md

-# Automate Elastifile ECFS with REST
+# Automate Elastifile ECFS via REST API

+REST calls are HTTPS (443) to the public IP of EMS.
+Ensure project firewall/security group rules allow 443 (ingress) from wherever these are run.

 ## Components: